 f.
-Idaho Dam Safety Act, Sections 42-1710 through 42-1721, Idaho Code, and applicable rules promulgated and administered by the Idaho Department of Water Resources IDWR.
+Idaho Dam Safety Act, Sections 42-1710 through 42-1721, Idaho Code, and applicable rules promulgated and administered by the Idaho Department of Water ResourcesIDWR.
 (3-18-22)()

-$04\underline{03}$.Applicability.
-These rules are to be read and applied in conjunction with the chapter Act.
-Theserules apply to all exploration, mining operations, and permanent closure of cyanidation facilities on all lands in thestate, regardless of ownership.(3-18-22)( a.
+g.
+Sections 39-105,39-107, and 39-11, Idaho Code, and IDAPA 58.01.01 "Rules for the Control of Air a.
 These rules apply to mining operations or exploration operations commenced after January 1, 1997.
 These rules in no way affect, alter, or modify the terms or conditions of any approved reclamation plan, reclamation plan amendment, or financial assurance for reclamation obtained prior to January 1, 1997.
-If a material change arises and is regulated in accordance with Subsection 090.01, then the operator shall-must submit a reclamation plan amendment.
+If a material change arises and is regulated in accordance with Subsection 090.01, then the operator shallmust submit a reclamation plan amendment.
 (3-18-22)( b.
 These rules do not apply to: